Sustainability at the North Carolina Botanical Garden

-At the Garden, we maintain beautiful garden that enhance our ecosystems.
+At the Garden, we maintain beautiful gardens that enhance our ecosystems.
 Native plants have evolved naturally in this region, and therefore have adapted to thrive in this environment.
-These plants can survive droughts, floods, and they help with reducing stormwater runoff during heavy rains.
-The Garden also works with recovering rare plants, and maintains a seed bank of common and rare plants to ensure the resiliency of our local ecosystem.
+These plants can survive droughts, floods, and help with reducing stormwater runoff during heavy rains.
+The Garden also works with recovering rare plants and maintains a seed bank of common and rare plants to ensure the resiliency of our local ecosystems.

 Green Buildings & Landscapes

-The Allen Education Center at the North Carolina Botanical Garden is a LEED Platinum certified building.
+The Allen Education Center at the North Carolina Botanical Garden is a LEED (Leadership in Energy and Environmental Design) Platinum certified building.
 Equipped with photovoltaic panels, eight cisterns for rainwater collection, geothermal wells, and a reclaimed water line, the building efficiently runs on sustainable energy and water conservation methods.
-Outside of the building, the Garden uses a biodiverse set of native plants and pollinator plants throughout the displays to ensure a healthy ecosystem.
+Outside of the building, the Garden uses a biodiverse set of native plants throughout the displays to ensure a healthy ecosystem.

 Health & Wellness